You're hearing it in your head right now, aren't you?

 Prince Sharkin in Raideen had an evil laugh that was extraordinary in its legnth, volume, resonance, and the sheer amount of scorn it conveyed.
 It was so epic that his voice actor got typecast as villains for the next decade.

 In Princess Tutu, Drosselmeyer is very fond of his evil laugh.
 He's an old, insane character, which makes him a pretty good example of the evil wizard type.
 Mytho also starts letting out evil cackles in the second season after their Face-Heel Turn.

 Even though Aion from Chrono Crusade is often smooth and charismatic, in his more manic moments, he can let out an evil, crazed laugh of epic proportions.

 He laughed the bony child to scorne That was the bonny Lord of Learne.
 He laughed that bonny boy to scorne; Lord! pitty it was to heare; I haue herd them say, and soe haue you too, That a man may buy gold to deere.

-Batman's enemy, The Joker, is the archetypical example of the first type of exception (The Joker is also a bona-fide psycho, prone to impressive cackling).
+Batman's enemy, The Joker, is the archetypical example of the first type of exception (The Joker is also a bona-fide psycho and a Monster Clown, prone to impressive cackling).
 In fact, in the "Die Laughing" crossover with Judge Dredd, when The Joker manages to join the Dark Judges, his power is a laugh so mighty that it kills people.

 See also the various Batman adaptations, below.